rdennis125-personal/practx-io/docs/github-without-devcenter.md

 ## Deploy the Static Web App from GitHub

 The Static Web App does not rely on Dev Center.
-The workflow at `practx-swa/.github/workflows/azure-static-web-apps.yml` builds the frontend and API and uploads them when you push to `main` as long as the `AZURE_STATIC_WEB_APPS_API_TOKEN` secret is present.【F:practx-swa/.github/workflows/azure-static-web-apps.yml†L1-L33】
+The workflow at `.github/workflows/azure-static-web-apps.yml` builds the frontend and API and uploads them when you push to `main` as long as the `AZURE_STATIC_WEB_APPS_API_TOKEN_MANGO_HILL_0CB59961E` secret is present.【F:.github/workflows/azure-static-web-apps.yml†L1-L40】

 1. In the Azure portal, open the Static Web App you created manually (or via the CLI bootstrap script in `practx-swa/README.md`).
-Generate a deployment token and store it as the `AZURE_STATIC_WEB_APPS_API_TOKEN` repository secret.
+Generate a deployment token and store it as the `AZURE_STATIC_WEB_APPS_API_TOKEN_MANGO_HILL_0CB59961E` repository secret.
 2. Commit changes to `main` to publish.
-Pull requests continue to generate preview environments without additional configuration.【F:practx-swa/.github/workflows/azure-static-web-apps.yml†L18-L33】
+Pull requests continue to generate preview environments without additional configuration.【F:.github/workflows/azure-static-web-apps.yml†L9-L40】

 If you prefer to deploy the Static Web App from your local machine instead of GitHub Actions, run the bootstrap script documented in the SWA README to create/update the resource and then push local builds with `az staticwebapp upload`.
 The script already targets the `frontend` and `api` folders in this repository.【F:practx-swa/README.md†L42-L84】